cosmos/cosmos-sdk/docs/architecture/adr-031-msg-service.md

 }
 ```

-This `RegisterServices` method and the `Configurator` method are intended to
+The `RegisterServices` method and the `Configurator` interface are intended to
 evolve to satisfy the use cases discussed in [\#7093](https://github.com/cosmos/cosmos-sdk/issues/7093)
 and [\#7122](https://github.com/cosmos/cosmos-sdk/issues/7421).

+When `Msg` services are registered, the framework _should_ verify that all `Msg...Request` types
+implement the `MsgRequest` interface described above and throw an error during initialization rather
+than later when transactions are processed.

 ### `Msg` Service Implementation